The Collective: We Do It Together or Not At All

 This doesn’t mean we won’t pay attention to the bottom line but you must understand the importance of the hierarchy of what drives you.

-Joining The Collective is a lasting investment in yourself, your mission and your legacy.
+Joining The Collective is a lasting investment in yourself and your work.
 The most important investments I’ve made for my business and my work in the world, have been getting access to and spending time with people who understand what I’m all about, can ask me the questions others are unable to ask, and are willing to have the conversations that matter.

-I’m interested in helping you make an impact and create something that lasts.
+I’m interested in helping you find the work only you can do and create something that lasts.
 Whether you’re creating a business, a movement, or a life, creating anything meaningful and lasting comes back to the artistry of being outwardly and undeniably yourself in the world.
 The best artistry often comes from collaboration; magical things can happen when people work together to do something that really matters.
 If you’d like to work together with me as part of The Collective, click the button below to apply.

 Michael Arnold Founder Acupuncture In London